Motorsport

 How Motorsports Betting Odds Work

-“To win race” wagering is the simplest form of motorsports betting.
+“To win race” wagering is the simplest form of motorsport betting.

 Betting TypeMeaningExample

-Podium FinishDriver must finish Top 3Safer than picking winner
+Podium FinishDriver must finish Top 3Safer than race winner

-Fastest LapWhich driver logs the fastest lapGreat for track specialists
+Fastest LapDriver records fastest lapStrong for track specialists

 Motorsports Betting Markets Explained